Code-Institute-Submissions/king-metric/README.md

    2. Try to submit an empty contact form and check that an error message about the required fields appears.
    3. Try to submit the contact form with an invalid email address and check that the error message appears.
    4. Try to submit the contact form with all inputs valid and check that the information is processed and a confirmation message is presented.
-   5. Try to submit the contact form with all inputs valid and check that a confirmation message is presented immediately after.
+   5. Try to submit the contact form with all inputs valid and verify that a confirmation message is presented immediately after.
    6. Try to acknowledge the confirmation message and check that the contact form is cleared.
-   7. Try to submit the contact form with all inputs valid and check that an email is sent with a confirmation of the message sent.
+   7. Try to submit the contact form with all inputs valid and verify that an email is sent with a confirmation of the message sent.
    8. Try to accomplish the steps both on desktop and mobile views.

 ### 4.4 Bugs & Problems 🐛